 As the head of Technical Support, supervised 10 sales and technical support representatives in a call center, developed a training program and trained 30 new technical support staff.
 Was also responsible for Unix system and TCP/IP network administration and development of system administration tools in C to allow support representatives to query status of users' accounts and of the network systems.

-During a ten year career with Canada's Department of National Defense, worked in Research, Combat Intelligence, and, served with the Canadian Airborne Regiment.
+During a ten year career with Canada's Department of National Defense, worked in Research, Combat Intelligence, and, served with the elite Canadian Airborne Regiment.